vircadia/vircadia-world-sdk-ts/README.md

 #### 4.5 Permissions System
 - Controls access to different parts of the game world
 - Integrated with the interest management system

+#### 4.6 Shared Action Validation
+- Action scripts are present on both client and server SDKs
+- Allows clients to validate data locally before sending to the server
+- Server performs final validation to ensure data integrity

+#### 4.7 Interpolation in Action Scripts
+- Interpolation logic is implemented within individual action scripts
+- Actions like "move" or "apply force" include their own interpolation methods
+- Allows for action-specific smoothing and prediction

 ### 5. Optimizations
 #### 5.1 Delta CRDTs